-As your questions come to mind, let a Birth Mother answer in her own words in these adoption story videos by sharing her personal experience through the adoption process and what life is like for her and her child now through open adoption.
+As your questions come to mind, let a Birth Mother answer in her own words in these Christian adoption story videos by sharing her personal experience through the adoption process and what life is like for her and her child now through open adoption.

 In this video, Kacey is sharing her beliefs and experience with open adoption.
 Continuing to be in her daughter’s life through letters and photographs, they can develop a life-long relationship, which is the blessing of open adoption.
 Open adoption relieves the adoptee of having to find out about their adoption late in life and it provides transparency and knowledge for everyone involved as the child grows up.